-- Remove the athlete from the exercise session, workout, or practice and have them rest in the shade or an air-conditioned room.
+- Remove the athlete from exercise session and have them rest in the shade or an air-conditioned room.

-- Stretch, massage and knead the muscle that are cramping in its full-length position (joints should be extended).
+- Stretch, massage and knead the muscles that are cramping in its full-length or stretched position (joints should be extended).

-- Provide the athlete with cold fluids, such as water or an electrolyte sports drink to replace sweat losses.
+- Provide the athlete with fluids, such as water and an electrolyte sports drink to replace those lost during sweating.

 - In cases of heat cramps that persist, use ice massage on the affected muscle.